scottieschmidt/erp-system/README.md

-ERP Accounting System
+# ERP Accounting System
-Course: IT 426 – Advanced Software Engineering  Team:
+Advanced Software Engineering  Team:
 Scott Schmidt, DaShawn Pfeifer, SeEun Chung, Suphanat Rojsiristith, Walter Zou

 MVC is Model-View-Controller which is a way to organize your code into 3 roles.